mp-se/gravitymon/src_docs/source/configuration.rst

 * **MQTT server:**

    IP or name of server to send data to.
-Format used :ref:`data-formats-ispindle`
+Default format used :ref:`data-formats-mqtt`.
+You can customize the format using :ref:`format-editor`.

 * **MQTT Port:**